Low-power/grub-multiboot-no-escape/README.md

 ## Introduction
-GRUB2 cannot be used to boot early Solaris release (before 11.2) from a ZFS root, due to the kernel cannot parse the command line that the GRUB passed in.
+Unmodified versions of GRUB2 cannot be used to boot Solaris OS from a ZFS root, due to the kernel cannot parse the command line that the GRUB passed in.
 In order booting up a Solaris OS from ZFS, the boot-loader need to pass some parameters to tell the kernel where to find zpool, and which one is root file system in the zpool, as following syntax:
 ```
 -B zfs-bootfs=<pool-name>/<fs-num>,bootpath="<device-physical-path>",diskdevid="<device-logic-path>"
 ```